HighDimensionalEconLab/HMCExamples.jl/README.md

 ```bash
 julia --project --threads auto -O1 bin/fit_rbc_1_kalman.jl --results_path ./.results/rbc_1_kalman --overwrite_results true --num_samples 1000 --num_chains 8
 ```

+## Some Features
+A few features for sampling and output:
+- `--target_acceptance_rate 0.65` set the target acceptance for NUTS
+- `--max_depth 5` set the max_depth for NUTS
+- `--discard_initial 100` etc. discards draws as a warmup
+- `--save_jls true`  save the entire chain as an (unportable) JLS file.
+Default is false
+- `--save_hd5 true` saves as a portable HDF5 file format.
+Default is false
+- `--init_params_file data/my_file.csv` uses that file as the initial condition for sampling

+In all cases, for long-burnins you can find the final draw of the chain as the `last_draw.csv` file, which can be used with the `init_params_file` argument after moving/renaming
 ## Package Compilation
 Given the slow startup speed, it can be helpful to compile a custom sysimage.
 This would be used by both vscode and the commandline.
 To do this, execute the following in a commandline
 ```bash